bensanmorris/practical_performance/README.md

 # OpenCV and multi-threading

-- you can influence the number of internal threads used by OpenCV viz the `cv::setNumThreads()` call however...
+- you can influence the number of internal threads used by OpenCV viz the `cv::setNumThreads()`
-- if you do this and profile you will notice that by and large OpenCV internally processes most of its work under a single thread (see above on how to profile OpenCV apps)
-- lesson: if you want better cpu utilisation then perform application level threading (calling OpenCV from multiple threads in your application where your operations are parallelisable)
+-

 # Links